Wan Chai District: History

-The ceremony of the handover of Hong Kong from the United Kingdom to the People's Republic of China was performed in the then-new wing of the Hong Kong Convention and Exhibition Centre in Wan Chai North.
+The ceremony of the handover of Hong Kong from the United Kingdom to the People's Republic of China was held in the then-new wing of the Hong Kong Convention and Exhibition Centre in Wan Chai North.

 In May 2009, 300 guests and staff members at the Metropark Hotel Wanchai were quarantined, suspected of being infected or in contact with the H1N1 virus during the 2009 swine flu pandemic.
 A 25-year-old Mexican man who had stayed at the hotel was later found to have the viral infection.
 He had travelled to Hong Kong from Mexico via Shanghai.

 Politics

 The district council of Wan Chai consists of 10 councillors, with 2 directly elected, 4 indirectly elected and 4 appointed.
 Chairmanship is assumed by the District Officer starting from 2023.